henrytan0705/Nutrify-JS-Project/README.md

 Enjoying food is great, but we should also keep check of what we're eating and how much we're eating.
 Food nutrition is a vital factor in our health.
 This data reflects the nutrional values ingredients have and compares it the average intake one should have in a given day.

+Nutritionix is a free available API that return the nutrional breakdown values of given ingredients.

 # Functionality and MVP
 Users are able to:
 - [ ] Enter an list of ingredients or a food log